Chart Color Schemes

 The educational profile of Pacific Pines - Gaven exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Pacific Pines show that 21.7% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
-Bachelor degrees are most common at 14.7%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
-Vocational credentials are held by 41.1% of residents aged 15+, with advanced diplomas at 12.5% and certificates at 28.6%.
-Educational participation is high, with 32.8% currently enrolled in formal education: 12.1% in primary, 9.9% in secondary, and 4.6% in tertiary education.
+Pacific Pines' educational qualifications show a gap compared to Australian averages, with 21.7% of residents aged 15+ having university degrees versus Australia's 30.4%.
+Bachelor degrees are the most common (14.7%), followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 41.1% of residents holding them, including advanced diplomas (12.5%) and certificates (28.6%).
+Educational participation is high, with 32.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education